 Objectives

-The national master's degree in 3D Interactive Technology Management (MTI 3D) combines the Master's degrees in Virtual Engineering and Innovation Research (IVI) in Laval and Digital Engineering (IN) in Chalon-sur-Saône.
-This program, with its updated curriculum and renowned teaching staff, helps students become experts in interactive 3D technologies in connection with the professional and academic world.
+The national Master of Science degree Master of Science 3D Interactive Technology Management (MTI 3D) includes the Master's in Virtual Engineering and Innovation (IVI) in Laval and Digital Engineering (IN) in Chalon-sur-Saône.
+This program, with its updated curriculum and supported by a renowned faculty, helps students become experts in 3D interactive technologies while maintaining strong ties to the professional and academic worlds.

 Our culture is based on collaborative work and concrete projects.
 In a professional context, students combine laboratory research with practical application in the field.
 They are thus prepared and trained to become project managers, researchers (after a PhD), or engineers.